AI-Powered Observations for Kentucky Principals

 Built for the PGES Workflow

-From non-tenured teachers needing four observations per year to tenured summative cycles, Copilot helps you manage the volume of PGES observations without sacrificing feedback quality.
+From non-tenured teacher observations to tenured summative cycles, Copilot helps you manage the volume of PGES observations without sacrificing feedback quality.

 How Observation Copilot Helps